-The time and date are Monday, 21st October, 06.05, sunrise over the sea, 1805, you are on board H.M.S.
-Victory, Nelson’s flagship watching the “Trafalgar Dawn”.
+Off Cape Trafalgar Monday, 21st October, 06.05, this painting places you with the men on board H.M.S.
+Victory, Nelson’s flagship seeing the “Trafalgar Dawn”.

 Exhibited at the European Parliament, May 2011

-SOLD, still available as a fine art print, on canvas for the look and feel of the real thing, signed, numbered, P&P included, £177.
+Available as a superb fine art print, on canvas for the look and feel of the real thing, signed, numbered, P&P included, £177.

 you are on board H.M.S.
 Victory, Nelson’s flagship, the view at 06.05, Monday 21st October 1805

 Available from my Marine Art Prints , on canvas for the look and feel of an original, a superb signed, limited edition from this web site, the large version looks awesome !

 painted as described in diaries, letters and log books, “a forest of masts“.